-- A message warns you if you do not have Office installed on your computer. - For consistent and reproducible use of the Document Publishing, RM Import, and RM Import Designer tools, it is advisable to ensure that all users use the same version of Microsoft Office. - If you import requirements using the Word import feature in the RM Browser client, Word 2007 or 2010 must be installed on the server. - To be able to view Microsoft Word OLE-linked or embedded attachments when using Dimensions RM Document Publishing, the Windows user concerned must have been assigned administrator rights.
+- A message warns you if you do not have Office installed on your computer. - For consistent and reproducible use of the Document Publishing, RM Import, and RM Import Designer tools, it is advisable to ensure that all users use the same version of Microsoft Office. - If you import requirements using the Word import feature in the RM Browser client, a 32-bit edition of Word 2007, 2010 or 2013 must be installed on the server. - To be able to view Microsoft Word OLE-linked or embedded attachments when using Dimensions RM Document Publishing, the Windows user concerned must have been assigned administrator rights.
 This is a general Microsoft Word prerequisite for utilizing OLE-linked or embedded attachments. - RM Import needs the PIA (Primary Interop Assembly) that is installed by default.
 No special permissions are required.
 Before you use RM Import, be sure that Word is activated (that is, open Word at least once before using RM Import). - The RM Import installation configures the user to run as an interactive user; no other permissions are required.
-Make sure that any other program associated with the Word document is activated (for example, if you publish a Word document with a .pdf attachment, make sure that Adobe[®] Reader[®] is activated on the server).
+Make sure that any other program associated with the Word document is activated (for example, if you publish a Word document with a .pdf attachment, make sure that Adobe® Reader® is activated on the server).